The most common question I get is, “Viken, how did you get into planned giving?”

 Riches in Niches

-At my alma mater, University of Pennsylvania (“Penn”, not to be confused with Penn State), I met Deborah Blackmore and John Foster (one of the original creators of The Ultimate Quick Reference Planned Giving Pocket Guide) in the planned giving department.
-That was the early beginnings.
-We first developed the now popular Gift Comparison Chart (paper version; now electronic), which to me back then looked like rocket science.
-I think this was back in 1988 and now every vendor and nonprofit is using it.
+Working with my alma mater, The University of Pennsylvania, I met Deborah Blackmore and John Foster (one of the original creators of The Ultimate Quick Reference Planned Giving Pocket Guide) in the planned giving department.
+Together we developed the Gift Comparison Chart which looked like rocket science to me in 1988.
+Now every vendor and nonprofit has copied us and is using it.

-Today I still come across a few moribund folks.
-Some of the planned giving “experts” are anything but.
+Today I still come across planned giving “experts” who are anything but.
 They peddle prehistoric, clunky solutions simply because “it’s always been done that way.”
 As the late Grace Hopper said, that’s the most damaging phrase in the language…

 For those who “get it” in marketing (and most do not), owning your name in your brand speaks volumes.
-(Unless you have a lot of money like Amazon Books or Barnes and Noble, of course.
-Though B&N owns books.com.)
 A friend of mine sells golf clubs and he owns golfclubs.com.
 It’s like owning 1-800-FLOWERS.